How Does a Credit Card Sign-Up Bonus Work? How Does a Credit Card Sign-Up Bonus Work?

-Offers for the Marriott Bonvoy Boundless™ Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Marriott Bonvoy Boundless® Credit Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-There are many ways to earn points, but if you’re just getting started, the credit card signup bonus or welcome offer is a critical part of your strategy for saving on your next trip.
-In today’s post, we’re going to cover how a signup bonus works and everything you need to know to start building your points balances.
+If you’re just starting to earn points, credit card sign-up bonuses or welcome offers can be a critical part of your strategy for saving on your next trip.
+In today’s post, we’re going to cover everything you need to know about how sign-up bonuses work and why you should care about earning them.

-There are lots of different kinds of signup bonuses (we’ll get into more examples in a minute), but the most simple and common format gives you a limited time window to spend a certain amount of money on your new card.
-In exchange, the bank awards you a one-time bonus—usually points, miles, or cashback.
+There are many kinds of sign-up bonuses, but the most simple and common format gives you a limited time window in which to spend a certain amount of money on your new card.
+In exchange, the bank awards you a one-time bonus — usually points, miles, or cash back.
+Let's look at an example.

 Chase Sapphire Preferred® Card